Motorhome rear lounge layout

 Lots of lounge variations

-Lounge settee lengths vary, with larger lounges converting into either single or double beds (lengthways); shorter sofas making just a transverse double.
+Lounge settee lengths vary, with larger lounges converting into either single or double beds (sleeping lengthways); shorter sofas often provide just a transverse double.
 Larger lounges that make single beds will also have plenty of room to put your feet up in the day.
-A few have a caravan-style chest of drawers under the rear window, while more common is wrap-around U-shaped seating.
-The newest type of rear lounge is the C-shape, where the sofa curves around to face in all four directions, but this has only been seen – so far – in top end A-classes.
+A limited few have a caravan-style chest of drawers under the rear window, which will be more prevalent in the used motorhome market.
+More common is wrap-around U-shaped seating.

 Great kitchens